simont77/fakegato-history/README.md

 		this.loggingService.addEntry({time: moment().unix(), temp:this.temperature, pressure:this.airPressure, humidity:this.humidity});

-	AiPressure is in mbar, Temperature in Celsius, Humidity in %.
+	AirPressure is in mbar, Temperature in Celsius, Humidity in %.
 Entries are internally averaged and sent every 10 minutes using the global fakegato timer.
 Your entries should be in any case periodic, in order to avoid error with the average.
 Average is done independently on each quantity (i.e. you may different periods, and entries with only one or two quantities)

 * Add entries to history of accessory emulating **Eve Energy** (Outlet service) using something like this every 10 minutes: